rikardbq/warpdir/Powershell/README.md

 **Listing all aliases and their targets**\
 `$ wd list`\
-optional sort flag, can sort on date(default), alias and target\
+optional sort flag, can sort on alias and target\
 `$ wd list --sort target`

 **Rename an alias**\